 Timing for course completion and degree posting.
 IL courses require a substantial time commitment.
 Students should not plan to begin an IL course only a few weeks before it must be completed!
 Perhaps even more important, students completing an IL course to meet degree requirements during their last semester on campus should be aware that the IL course must be completed prior to the University's official graduation date for that semester.
 The completion date listed on the UW–Extension transcript must be earlier than the UW–Madison graduation date or the student's degree will be awarded after the subsequent semester.
 For example, if a student's UW–Extension transcript indicates a course completion date of May 25, but the UW–Madison degree completion date is May 23, the student's degree will be posted for the subsequent August graduation date, not for the May graduation day.
 This could create serious problems for teacher education students hoping to secure a position.
 For this reason, students completing final degree requirements via Independent Learning should consult carefully with EAS and Independent Learning staff regarding the timing of their course completion and degree posting.

-Two grade point averages will be calculated to determine candidates' eligibility and selection to programs.
-GPAs will be calculated using (1) all transferable college level course work attempted, and (2) the last 60 credits attempted.
-The higher GPA of these two will be used for purposes of admission.
+Two grade point averages will be calculated to determine candidates' eligibility to programs.
+GPAs will be calculated using (1) all transferable college level coursework attempted, and (2) the last 60 credits attempted.
+The higher GPA of these two will be used for purposes of determining eligibility.
 If fewer than 60 credits have been attempted, all credits will be used to calculate the GPA.
-Graded graduate course work will also be used in all GPA calculations. ("Attempted" course work indicates course work for which a grade has been earned.)
+Graded graduate coursework will also be used in all GPA calculations. ("Attempted" coursework indicates coursework for which a grade has been earned.)

 The use of the last 60 credits does not supersede other eligibility requirements.
 For example, when a minimum GPA on prerequisite courses is required, or a minimum major GPA is required to be eligible for admission, all required courses will be used in calculating this GPA.
 This will include courses taken prior to the last 60 credits.
 A cumulative GPA, however, will still be calculated based on the last 60 college credits attempted.